urbanscratcher/project-rhyme-generator/readme.md

 # A Rhyme Generator
-- This is a project on making a basic rhyme generator to focus on a process of solving problems and building algorithms
+- This is a personal project on making a basic rhyme generator to learn a process of solving problems and building algorithms
 - All written by myself

 ## Introduction